 Along the way, Lynch became the director of the Division of Library Automation for the UC system and he got his doctorate in computer science at the University of California, Berkeley.
 His doctoral research was about how relational database systems failed to handle information retrieval applications.
 Lynch said that he thinks some of the ideas and solutions he worked out may have found their way into some commercial database systems.

-In 1997, Lynch left to become the director of the Coalition for Networked Information (an NDIIPP and NDSA partner).
+In 1997, Lynch left to become the director of the Coalition for Networked Information (an NDSA partner).
 Paul Evan Peters founded CNI in 1990 to address network technology in research and education, and to create a dialog between librarians and information technologists about areas of common interest.
 Lynch said that up until the founding of CNI there had been limited interaction in the academic world between the people who led libraries and the people who led information technology.

 CNI did much more than promote a dialogue though.
 It provided a forum for information.
 It alerted members of the academic, library and technology communities to key issues, pointed out things that people needed be aware of, helped set policies and create standards (Dublin Core, for example), tracked developments and promoted strategies.
 Above all it fostered collaboration among the stakeholders, which is as crucial today as it was then.